PinkShnack/TEMUL/README.md

 ```

 ### Incrementing version
-Dclab gets its version from the latest git tag.
+temul gets its version from the latest git tag.
 If you think that a
 new version should be published, create a tag on the master branch
 (if you have the necessary permissions to do so):